Suspicious Texts (Smishing)

 Remember Bank of Ireland will never:

-• Send you a text with a link directly to the login page of our online banking channels.
+• Send a text with a link to log in to online banking.

-• Ask you to provide all the digits of your six-digit 365 PIN.
+• Ask for all six digits of your 365 PIN.

 • Ask you to transfer money out of your account to protect yourself from fraud.